Belgium in the Eurovision Song Contest: Commentators and spokespersons

-Over the years, commentary for the contest on VRT and RTBF has been provided by several experienced radio and television presenters, including Piet de Nuyl Jr., Jacques Mercier, Luc Appermont and Paule Herreman.
+Over the years, commentary for the contest on VRT and RTBF has been provided by several experienced radio and television presenters, including Jacques Mercier, Luc Appermont and Paule Herreman.
 From 1991, André Vermeulen provided the Dutch-language commentary every year except 1996.
 Jean-Pierre Hautier provided French-language commentary from 1994 to 2012, later dying shortly after the 2012 contest.
 In 1962, BRT retransmitted the commentary feed from the Dutch broadcaster NTS, possibly for financial reasons.

 VRT supplied an additional commentator to join André Vermeulen starting in 1998; between 1999 and 2010, dual commentary was provided by either Bart Peeters or Anja Daems.
 Peeters provided the commentary during the years when VRT selected the entries, whilst Daems commentated the years in which RTBF selected the entries.
 Sven Pichal replaced Daems in 2011, whilst Peter Van de Veire replaced Peeters.
 In 2007, Jean-Louis Lahaye joined Jean-Pierre Hautier as a supplementary commentator for RTBF.
 After Hautier's death in 2012, Lahaye was joined by Maureen Louys in 2013.